-In Australia, international human rights law may have a powerful bearing on the development of the common law,23 the interpretation and application of statutes24 and the Constitution,25 the process of administrative decision making (and the review of administrative decision making),26 and the development and application of social justice policies.
-Test case and 'public interest' litigation can be a powerful tool for social change.
-Lawyers and advocates working with, and for, people experiencing homelessness need to think constructively and creatively about how the important influence of international human rights law could be used to transform the law from 'cause' to 'solution'.27
+On the home front, international human rights law may have a powerful bearing on the development of the common law, 21 the interpretation and application of statutes 22 and the Constitution, 23 the process of administrative decision-making (and the review of administrative decision-making), 24 and the development and application of social justice policies.
+Lawyers and advocates working with, and for, people experiencing homelessness need to think constructively and creatively about how the important influence of international human rights law could be used to transform the law from 'cause' to 'solution'.
+25

-Law reform for the benefit of marginalised and disadvantaged groups is normally a consequence of pressure being brought to bear on decision makers by an informed polity.
-Homeless people's advocates can play a crucial role in public education.
+Law reform for the benefit of marginalised and disadvantaged groups is normally a consequence of pressure being brought to bear on decision-makers by an informed polity.
+Homeless persons' advocates can play a crucial role in public education.